Holic75/Baldurs-gate-dnd-3.5/README.md

 Once the character gets enough experience points for next level he kind of stops getting any more experience until he level ups (he still gains it, but it is not reflected on the character sheet), once you level up, the character will get back all missing experience points within limit of next level and so on.

-If you character suddenly receives a lot of XP points (like through console) to raise for several levels the script might generally take few seconds to kick on and readjust XP points, so please wait till it runs, and level up only after, otherwise you risk not to receive certain abilities.
+If you character suddenly receives a lot of XP points (through console for example) to raise for several levels the script might generally take few seconds to kick on and readjust XP points, so please wait till it runs, and level up only after, otherwise you risk not to receive certain abilities.